Interim Dean of the college

 Prior to his current appointment at Northeastern University, Dr. Plunkett served for two years as the acting dean of the University’s Bouvé College of Health Sciences.
 He led the college through a period of transformational change by integrating 137 full-time faculty, 38 academic programs, and five research centers, formerly housed in two separate colleges, into one college.
 Before becoming acting dean, Dr. Plunkett served for nine years as the associate dean for academic affairs in the Bouvé College of Health Sciences.
 For seven years, he directed the University’s Minority High School Student Research Apprentice Program.
 Dr. Plunkett holds an AB in biology from Saint Anselm College, an MS in physiology from Rivier College, and an EdD in higher education administration from Northeastern University.
 He also completed the Management Development Program at Harvard University’s Graduate School of Education.

-Michael Gladstone is the senior associate dean of finance and administration for the College of Professional Studies.
+Michael Gladstone is the senior associate dean for administration, finance and business planning for the College of Professional Studies.
 As chief financial officer, Mr. Gladstone is responsible for budget and finance, campus facilities, and information technology.
 He has held numerous positions at Northeastern University, including roles in central administration and teaching as an adjunct instructor in the College’s Information Technology Program.

 Prior to joining Northeastern University, Mr. Gladstone held various management positions in the private sector.
 Mr. Gladstone holds a BS in business administration with a concentration in management from Salem State College and an MBA from Northeastern University.
 He also completed the Management Leadership in Education Program at Harvard University’s Graduate School of Education.